SharmaVidhiHaresh/Backtesting-Trading-Strategies-with-Python/README.md

 <img src="/Pricing chart with technical indicator.png" >

-# Basis of the strategy
+# Premises of the strategy

 ### Relative Strength Index (RSI)
 The relative strength index (RSI) is a momentum indicator used in technical analysis that measures the magnitude of recent price changes to evaluate overbought or oversold conditions in the price of a stock or other asset.